-Is it possible to explore Macau in a whole day?
-This question has often been thrown our way, and our resounding answer is a big no. It’s impossible to discover and learn the secrets of this great city in a single day.
-However, as we demonstrate below, you should be able to squeeze in some satisfying sightseeing on a tight 24-hour timeline.
-Macau is diverse and vibrant, offering visitors an eclectic programme of both modern and traditional culture.
-You’d better make every moment count.
-First of all, brush up on your local knowledge of all things Macau and read our Quick Guide to First Timers to Macau.
+Is it possible to explore Macau in one day?
+This question has often been thrown our way, and our resounding answer is a big “No”.
+There is no way to discover and learn the secrets of this city with rich history and culture in a single day.
+However, that doesn’t mean you should not explore Macau if one day is all you have.
+Macau is diverse and vibrant, offering visitors an eclectic program of historic sites, delectable dining, warm hospitality, and more.
+You’d better make every moment count!
+Check out our guide on how to live your best 24 hours in Macau.

-If you make your way further up the hill you reach the Macau Museum tucked inside Mount Fortress.
+Once you’ve admired Macau’s most popular landmark and once Asia’s most impressive Catholic church (now the Ruins of St. Paul), make your way further up the hill to reach the Macau Museum tucked inside Mount Fortress.
 It’s easy to navigate your way with the signs on the pathways.
-The permanent exhibitions include a first floor devoted to history, a second floor focusing on folk customs, and the third floor dedicated to contemporary Macau.
+The permanent exhibitions include the first floor devoted to history, the second floor focusing on folk customs, and the third floor dedicated to contemporary Macau.
 The museum also houses a regularly rotating series of temporary exhibitions covering a variety of topics.
-The grounds around the museum are perfect for relaxing and provide great panoramic views of the city below.
-A visit to Macau Museum will fill you in on everything that’s led the SAR to where it is now.
-The modern and yet multi-cultural city is filled with rich cultural heritage and an enviable lifestyle.
-There is definitely a thriving arts scene here too.
-There is a small fee of MOP $15 for this museum but many art galleries around the city are free admission.

 12:00pm to 4:00pm

-By 12:00pm, you would have realized how time flies fast when you’re having fun.
-Wrap up your sightseeing in Macau proper area and prepare to move to another island.
-This is also the perfect time to grab a much-needed lunch to power up your afternoon.
+Wrap up your sightseeing in central Macau and prepare to move to another island to explore further and grab a much-needed lunch to power up your afternoon.

 We’ve said it before, no trip to Macau would be complete without taking a tour of the historical Taipa.
-The enchanting alleys of Taipa Village are filled with traditional Chinese shops, beautifully colored colonial villas, stunning churches, and ancient temples.
-There will be more walking ahead so Eat and drink your way around Rua do Cunha and get a taste of Macanese bites and treats.
-You’ll never get stomped for ideas on where to dine because of all the Delicious Dining Spots.
+The enchanting alleys of Taipa Village are filled with charming local shops, beautifully colored colonial villas, stunning churches, and ancient temples.
+There will be more walking ahead so eat and drink your way around Rua do Cunha and get a taste of Macanese bites and treats.

 4:00pm to 7:00pm